bandonga/bandonga.github.io/collections/_sip/0-intro.md

   * Ex. `RSeq: 988789`
 * **Route** - The Route header field is used to force routing for a request through the listed set of proxies.
   * Ex. `Route: sip:sip3.bandonga.com;lr`
 * **Supported** - If the UAC supports extensions (option tags) to SIP that can be applied by the server to the response, the UAC SHOULD include a Supported header field in the request listing the option tags.
-Full list of options ca be found here: http://www.networksorcery.com/enp/protocol/sip.htm
+Full list of options can be found at: [http://www.networksorcery.com](http://www.networksorcery.com/enp/protocol/sip.htm)
   * Ex. `Supported: timer, 100rel, replaces, from-change`
 * **User-Agent** - The User-Agent header field contains information about the UAC originating the request.
   * Ex. `User-Agent: Softphone Beta1.5`

-> Full list of requests can be found here: [http://www.networksorcery.com](http://www.networksorcery.com/enp/protocol/sip.htm)
+> Full list of requests can be found at: [http://www.networksorcery.com](http://www.networksorcery.com/enp/protocol/sip.htm)

 ##### Compact Headers